euske/planpathplat/README.md

 -----------------

-Jumping and falling is the key element of platformer games and the meat of its planning problem.
+Jumping and falling is the key element of platformer games and the core of its planning problem.
 It has so many parameters that using naive methods will easily lead to computational explosion.
 In the proposed method, the macro-level planner only takes care of its starting point and ending point in the block coordinates.
 The planner